“No Bandages for Polo?”

 The considerations mentioned earlier do not take into account the risk of impact injury to horses and ponies through contact horse sports and exercises.
 And research must go into this prior to a decision as to which type of leg protection to purchase.

-To note that the original requirement for leg protection was to reduce the risk of laceration to the skin via impact injury.
+To note that the original requirement for leg protection was to reduce the risk of laceration to the skin via impact injury, not for support.
 One must consider the fact that no boot or bandage can claim to protect from a break or fracture to the bone, as an impact so great to create such an injury is likely to over take any effects of leg protection due to the sheer velocity of, and weight behind the impact, as well as the weight of the horse.

 SOLUTION TO THE DILEMMA OF WHICH TYPE OF LEG PROTECTION TO CHOOSE